 Lodging: I” Love The Feeling Of Being Anonymous In A City I’ve Never Been Before.” -Author unknown.
 Although I love my fellow human beings, I like to get away from people.
 The end.
 I like to do my own thing and come and go as I please.
 I lean towards hotels, Airbnb or private accommodations.
 I have stayed at many Bed and Breakfast sites, most were lovely and some were duds.

-Food style : Fresh and local is my deal.
+Food Style: Fresh and local is my deal.
 Raw food, real food/slow food.
 Although I prefer to eat vegan/vegetarian and love my Breville juicer, I do eat fish, chicken, and other meats. l love Vietnamese Pho, Banh, and fresh Vietnamese spring rolls.
 I am always seeking to raise the bar on nutrition and yet I love to try wide varieties of food; meaning anything once.
 I am currently making my way through Alabama like Ms. Pacman in an attempt to eat each dish listed on Alabama Tourism “The 100 Dishes To Eat In Alabama Before You Die.”
-You can follow this quest on various social media sites and by the follow link on the home page.
+You can follow this quest on various social media sites and by following the link on the homepage.
 I love a good food story and trying new dishes and places.
 A non-practicing Registered Nurse, I am interested in growing my own foods and a keen interest in nutritional education; especially in relation to health and food security.
+As of 2017, I am specializing in South Carolina Foods and have a quest to try 46 of the 46 South Carolina’s Best Restaurants while compiling a list of the best 100 Dishes in South Carolina to Try Before You Die or while Alive.

-- Currently residing in Alabama, I am having a blast visiting this gorgeous state and meeting some wonderful folks.
+- Currently residing in South Carolina, I am having a blast visiting this gorgeous state and meeting some wonderful folks.
 A lover to the outdoors, I like to hike, bike, mountain bike and learn everything about my new state.

 - Visited 48 of 50 states in an auto and on the road.